infinum/qa-handbook/Automation/Jenkins plugins.md

 This is just a tiny snippet.
 There are quite a few things you can add to the notification.
 See the example below.

-## Jenkinsfile example with htmlPublisher and slackSend
+## Jenkinsfile example

 The example below shows the entire *Jenkinsfile* (using declarative pipeline approach).
-Since we want the HTML report and Slack notification to be generated after the build job is done, we have to include them in the post stage.
+Since we want the HTML report and Slack notification to be generated after the build job is done, we have to include them in the ```post``` stage.
 With the Slack notification, you can also specify when do you want to send the notification.
 In this case, the notification is sent in case of both success and failure.

 ```